 As with any advertising, the keys to effectiveness are:

 - to know exactly who you are targeting

 - to have an interesting image or graphic to attract attention

 - to include a persuasive call to action

 A Facebook ad can show up either in the central section of a Facebook page (the news feed), or in the right-hand sidebar of a page.

-News feed ads are very effective, with higher click-through and conversion rates than sidebar ads.
+News feed ads can be very effective, with higher click-through and conversion rates than sidebar ads.
 Mobile ads (shown on the Facebook App) are even more effective.